NTV (Bangladeshi TV channel): Initiation and launch

-In August 2006, the United Kingdom-based NTV Europe was launched and targeted the Bangladeshi community throughout Europe on Sky channel 826, but stopped broadcasting a year later.
+Later years

 On 26 February 2007, a massive fire took place at the BSEC building in Karwan Bazar, killing three people and injuring over a hundred.
 As a result, both NTV and its sister, RTV, temporarily ceased operations and forced the channel to broadcast reruns after resuming broadcasts.
 They worked with Banglavision to broadcast their news onto NTV since they were unable to do their own.
-NTV Europe was relaunched on Sky channel 834 in the United Kingdom in August 2008.

 In September 2011, NTV became the first television channel in Bangladesh to receive an ISO certificate for its contribution to its broadcast management.
 Mike Bloise handed it to the channel's chairman, Falu.
-On 14 April 2012, NTV Europe was replaced by Channel 9 on Sky channel 834.
-However, NTV Europe started broadcasting on Sky channel 852 sixteen days later., but due to a reshuffle, it moved to channel 838 on 19 August 2014.
+In December 2012, the Intelligence Bureau of India flagged NTV as a "hate channel" allegedly broadcasting anti-India programming.
+It was one of the twenty-four "illegal" channels to have been flagged.

-On 31 October 2014, another fire broke out in the BSEC building on 11:48 at morning, which once again led to the shut down of both NTV and RTV.
+On 31 October 2014, another fire broke out in the BSEC building at 11:48 in the morning, which once again led to the closure of both NTV and RTV.
 NTV resumed transmissions later on that day.
 In 2016, Falu resigned from the Bangladesh Nationalist Party as vice chairman.
 NTV was one of the nine Bangladeshi television channels to sign an agreement with Bdnews24.com to subscribe to a video-based news agency run by children called Prism in May 2016.
 NTV aired the Miss World Bangladesh pageant in 2017.
+In December 2018, NTV began broadcasting using the Bangabandhu-1 satellite.
+On 26 February 2019, the second anime series of Chibi Maruko-chan, dubbed in Bengali, premiered on NTV.

+NTV commenced official high-definition broadcasts on 21 February 2025, coinciding International Mother Language Day.

+Related services

+NTV Europe

+In August 2006, the United Kingdom-based NTV Europe was launched and targeted the Bangladeshi community throughout Europe on Sky channel 826, but stopped broadcasting a year later.
+NTV Europe was relaunched on Sky channel 834 in the United Kingdom in August 2008.
+On 14 April 2012, NTV Europe was replaced by Channel 9 on Sky channel 834.
+However, NTV Europe started broadcasting on Sky channel 852 sixteen days later., but due to a reshuffle, it moved to channel 838 on 19 August 2014.

-On 1 May 2018, as a part of another reshuflle, NTV Europe moved to Sky channel 757 due to the fact that the International genre had started to begin at channel 701.
+On 1 May 2018, as a part of another reshuffle, NTV Europe moved to Sky channel 757 due to the fact that the International genre had started to begin at channel 701.
 NTV's old slot was used for Lifetime.
 It was moved again to channel 780 due to Sky's reshuffle of its international section by language in 2019.
-In December 2018, NTV began broadcasting using the Bangabandhu-1 satellite.
-On 26 February 2019, the second anime series of Chibi Maruko-chan, dubbed in Bengali, premiered on NTV.

-Recently NTV authority has taken an initiative to promote its website.
-As a result, NTV online has been started its journey more elaborately to keep people updated about latest news, entertainment program, sports, tech, travel, automobile, lifestyle, education and so on.